4766 Lincoln Ave, Oakland, CA 94602

 Oakland

-The Church of Jesus Christ of Latter-Day Saints welcomes all guests.
-Every chapel holds a proud, “Visitors Welcome,” at the very entrance.
+The Church of Jesus Christ of Latter-day Saints welcomes all guests.
+Every chapel holds a proud, “Visitors Welcome,” sign at the very entrance.
 And we mean it!
-Most chapels to have an assigned greeter to welcome any new friends and help you feel comfortable.
+Most chapels have an assigned greeter to welcome any new friends and help you feel comfortable.
 The Oakland chapels are open to every man and woman alike.

-Within the Oakland Area there are currently 8 different congregations which meet, held in 6 different languages.
+Within the Oakland Area, there are currently 8 different congregations that meet, held in 6 different languages.
 Visitors are welcome to join any of these groups.

 Did you know?